logicahealth/solor-doc/README.md

         + Click on **Clone**
         + Close SourceTree once the project has been downloaded
 &nbsp;
-4. Build the clone source code
+4. Build the clone source code (ISAAC-58: Backlogged to incorporate this step in Oxygen)
     + Open command prompt
     + Change directory to directory created in __Target Directory step of SourceTree installation__
     + Type **mvn clean install** and close command prompt after clean install